gabriel-inf/oscars-newtech/README.md

 ### Building using maven

-Run the following commands from the main project directory:
+Run the following commands from the main project directory (oscars-newtech):

 ```bash
 mvn -DskipTests install